ferrous-systems/embedded-trainings-2020/beginner-workshop/src/building-program.md

 $ cargo build --bin hello
 ```

 The default in a Cargo project is to compile for the host (native compilation) but the `beginner/apps` project has been configured for cross compilation.
-This configuration can be see in the Cargo configuration file (`.cargo/config`):
+This configuration can be seen in the Cargo configuration file (`.cargo/config`):

 ``` text
 # .cargo/config